Loading Data into MarkLogic Server

 Not all features/programs are provided or are compatible with all versions of MarkLogic.
 Check the requirements given.
 Note that the MarkLogic documentation at docs.marklogic.com allows you to select the version of the documentation that you view.

-For version 6 and above there is a separate guide: Loading Content Into MarkLogic Server.
+For the most recent MarkLogic Server versions, there is a separate guide: Loading Content Into MarkLogic Server.

 MarkLogic Content Pump (mlcp) is an open-source, Java-based command-line tool. mlcp helps to import, export, and copy data to or from MarkLogic databases.
 It is designed for integration and automation in existing workflows and scripts.